Adaeze-69/LAMP_Stack_Deployment/README.md

 ![cron job](image-8.png)

 > This is the content of my log file where the server's uptime check is stored.
 Since my master and my slave is connected, I was able to check this from my slave node.
+I used the command  `sudo crontab -l` to checkk
 ![log file](image-14.png)

 vii.
 I encountered a couple of errors executing the playbook.
 Creating the uptime script and display of uptime log file were bringing errors but I was able to fix them by correcting the commands and had my script running again.